How Much Does It Cost To Run A Hot Tub

 Beyond your energy costs and your electric bill, you'll need to consider the ongoing cost of chemicals and water filtration.
 You will also need to account for the fact that hot tubs require refilling.
 A typical hot tub should have its water drained and refilled every four months.
 The water cost depends on the size of your hot tub and the cost per gallon.
 These costs will be found in your water bill.

 To balance and sanitize your hot tub's water, you'll need chemicals, such as bromine or chlorine.
 For these, you will likely end up spending around $15 on average per month.
 You can offset the number of chemicals that you need to purchase if you get a salt water system.
+You can further investigate which chemicals you'll need from our additional articles: Best Hot Tub Chemicals and Best Hot Tub Chemicals For Sensitive Skin.

 Maintenance and Repairs